Lynthar/Tidycraft/CONTRIBUTING.md

 ## Reporting security issues

-For security-sensitive issues (LLM API key handling, path traversal, anything that could leak user data), please **email the maintainer privately** rather than opening a public issue.
-Until a `SECURITY.md` is added, file a private GitHub Security Advisory or DM the maintainer.
+For security-sensitive issues (LLM API key handling, path traversal, anything that could leak user data), see [`SECURITY.md`](SECURITY.md) for the disclosure path. **Don't open a public GitHub Issue** for these.

 ## License